MicrosoftDocs/power-automate-docs/articles/fix-flow-failures.md

 1. Select the **Settings** menu in the top of the web portal.
 It looks like a gear.
 Choose **Connections**.
 2. Scroll to the connection that you saw the **Unauthorized** error message for.
-3. Next to the conncetion you should see a message saying: *This connection is not authenticated.
+3. Next to the connection you should see a message saying: *This connection is not authenticated.
 Verify password.* Select the **Verify password** link.
 4. Follow the instructions in the pop-up window to verify your credentials.

 Finally, you can return to your flow run failure and select the **Resubmit** button.
 It should now run as expected.

 ## Action configuration ##

 Another common failure is when you have settings in the actions of the flow that do not function as expected.
+This is often accompanied by error messages for **Bad request** or **Not found**, or an error code **400** or **404**.

+The error message should contain exactly what you need to do to correct the failure.
+You will need to select the **Edit** button and then correct the problem inside the flow definition.
+Once you have saved the updated flow you can select **Resubmit** and the run will try again with the updated configuration.

+## Other failures ##

+If you encounter a failure of error code **500** or **502** that is a temporary or *transient* failure.
+You should be able to try selecting **Resubmit** directly to try the flow again.

+Finally, if there is some other problem that you are encountering, [please ask on our community](https://go.microsoft.com/fwlink/?LinkID=787467) and others may have encountered similar problems.